| Item | English Language Problematic | Quantonics' Quantum Remediation

 For quantum hologral~remediated th~ought we shall use antinomialq,

+and antinomialismq.
 In classical contexts we shall use 'opposite.'
 In Quantonics/quantum

 comtexts we shall use '¤pp¤site.'
 For classical